 Taking it a step further, we can divide the time rate of heat flow by the area that it flows through.
 For heat, we’d end up with BTU per hour per square foot (BTU/hr/sf).
 And that quantity is the heat flux.
 But it doesn’t stop with heat.
 We can calculate the flux of air, moisture, electric field, energy…anything that flows.
 That’s all there is to it.
 (Well, OK, there may be a bit more to it, but this isn’t the place for a lesson on vector calculus.)

 I was reminded of this recently when I was reading some old research papers from the Florida Solar Energy Center about attic ventilation as I was preparing my article on powered attic ventilators.
 One of the things they studied back in the 1980s and ’90s was the heat flux through the ceiling for attics under various conditions: unvented, passively vented, and power vented.
+Naturally, the reason behind the studies was that everyone—building scientists, occupants, and especially the people who have to go up there—wants to get the flux out of the attic.

 As mentioned above, we can calculate the flux for any quantity that flows.
 Air flow is another important building science concern.
 The result of a blower door test is an air flow rate: cubic feet per minute at 50 Pascals of pressure difference (cfm50).
 We can factor in the size of the building in various ways, but one of the best is dividing the air flow rate by the building enclosure surface area.
 The (I-P) units for this would be cfm50 per square foot, and that tells you the air flux through the building enclosure.
+Phius uses that as a passive house metric for airtightness.

 Now, whether you wanted to or not, you know this term that occasionally pops up in building science.
 Feel free to use it in polite—or other—company and explain the intricacies of moisture, air, and heat flow through surfaces.